-- Lot frontage is the required percentage of lot width that must be occupied by building facade between the minimum and maximum setback range (also known as the build-tozone). - ii.
 The build-to zone is the area between the minimum and maximum front setbacks.
 Portions of a building must be placed within this zone along a percentage of the lot width.
 To determine compliance with the build-to zone requirements, the total width of the building portion located within the build-to zone is divided by the width of the lot.

-D. Lot Frontage: New Buildings
+D. Building Frontage: New Buildings

 - i.
 All new buildings must be placed in the buildto-zone until the specified lot frontage for the entire site has been met. - ii.
-Once the required lot frontage has been met for the site, new buildings may be placed outside of the build-to-zone, if space permits. - iii.
-New buildings outside of the minimum and maximum setback range are not allowed until the minimum lot frontage percentage has been met.
+Once the required lot frontage has been met for the site, new buildings may be placed outside of the build-to- zone, if space permits. - New buildings outside of the minimum and maximum setback range are not allowed until the minimum lot frontage percentage has been met.